tkreyche/I75W-Raymarine-Autopilot/README.md

 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 These are widely available and in different configurations.

 The display is not waterproof and will require a case.
-Later, I'll discuss a case build using low-reflective acrylic.
-It's possible to buy a waterproof version, but they are expensive - intended for use in outdoor venues such a sports stadiums.
+Later, I'll discuss a case build using low-reflective acrylic front panel.
+It's possible to buy a waterproof matrix, but they are expensive - intended for use in outdoor venues such a sports stadiums.